top of page

 In the photo, 2 year old Darwin Maxmiliano Siqui Iqui safely plays on the brand new concrete floor in his family's house in San Simon.

-We hope to provide 50 homes with concrete floors in 2022.
+We hope to provide 50 homes with concrete floors each year, with your support.

 IMG_20210925_155009926_edited.jpg